Douglas-Dachicourt/backend_gamepadd/README.md

 ## TECH USED:

 - Express Server package: to run a basic server.
-- SHA256 and Encase64 packages: to create and encrypt specifics sensibles datas as hash.
+- SHA256 and Encase64 packages: to create and encrypt specific and sensibles datas such as 'hash'.
-- uid2 package : to generate a random string key with a wanted length.
+- uid2 package : to generate a random string key with a wanted length such as token or salt.

 ## LICENSE :